All All News Products Insights AI DevOps and CI/CD Community

 QA Consultant Updated on

-In this article, we’ll dive into the essentials of sanity testing: what it is, how it works, and why it’s indispensable for maintaining software reliability.
+In this article, you’ll get a clear understanding of what sanity testing is, how it works, and why it plays an important role in maintaining software reliability.

 What is Sanity Testing?